 The City has elected to designate all of the land/ parcels fronting on US 17 and State Road 16 within its jurisdiction under the Downtown, Mixed Use, Mixed Use Reynolds Park, or Public Land Use designations.
 Parcels that have access to US 17 or State Road 16 that are not in public ownership are designated as Downtown Land Use if the property is locate within the boundary of the downtown; Mixed Use Reynolds Park if the property is within the boundary of the land use application that created the MURP Land Use; or Mixed Use.
-The Subject Property is located on CR 209, approximately 100 feet south of its intersection with US 17.
+While the Subject Property has access to CR 209, it is part of a larger area of the City also seeking Mixed Use land use; the geometry of the adjacent parcels supports a unified plan of development that provides internal access between parcels under different ownership, providing access to US 17 from the North Tract of the Subject

-This approach to land use allows flexibility in developing a future mix of uses of similar intensity; the City will apply the Zoning Map (through approval of zoning designations) and land development regulations to designate the appropriate uses, intensity/density and mix for a specific parcel within the Downtown and Mixed Use land use categories.
+Property.
+The South Tract is located south of the FCE right of way; access is provided from CR 209.
+The approach taken by the City in its application of the Mixed Use land use category allows flexibility in developing a future mix of uses of similar intensity; the City will apply the Zoning Map (through approval of zoning designations) and land development regulations to designate the appropriate uses, intensity/density and mix for a specific parcel within the Downtown and Mixed Use land use categories.
 The MURP land use requires a Small Area Plan approval prior to development.